netdata/netdata/collectors/python.d.plugin/anomalies/README.md

 - Python 3 is also required for the underlying ML libraries of [numba](https://pypi.org/project/numba/), [scikit-learn](https://pypi.org/project/scikit-learn/), and [PyOD](https://pypi.org/project/pyod/).
 - It may take a few hours or so (depending on your choice of `train_secs_n`) for the collector to 'settle' into it's typical behaviour in terms of the trained models and probabilities you will see in the normal running of your node.
 - As this collector does most of the work in Python itself, with [PyOD](https://pyod.readthedocs.io/en/latest/) leveraging [numba](https://numba.pydata.org/) under the hood, you may want to try it out first on a test or development system to get a sense of its performance characteristics on a node similar to where you would like to use it.
 - `lags_n`, `smooth_n`, and `diffs_n` together define the preprocessing done to the raw data before models are trained and before each prediction.
 This essentially creates a [feature vector](https://en.wikipedia.org/wiki/Feature_(machine_learning)#:~:text=In%20pattern%20recognition%20and%20machine,features%20that%20represent%20some%20object.&text=Feature%20vectors%20are%20often%20combined,score%20for%20making%20a%20prediction.) for each chart model (or each custom model).
 The default settings for these parameters aim to create a rolling matrix of recent smoothed [differenced](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average#Differencing) values for each chart.
 The aim of the model then is to score how unusual this 'matrix' of features is for each chart based on what it has learned as 'normal' from the training data.
 So as opposed to just looking at the single most recent value of a dimension and considering how strange it is, this approach looks at a recent smoothed window of all dimensions for a chart (or dimensions in a custom model) and asks how unusual the data as a whole looks.
-This should be more flexibile in capturing a wider range of [anomaly types](https://andrewm4894.com/2020/10/19/different-types-of-time-series-anomalies/) and be somewhat more robust to temporary 'spikes' in the data that tend to always be happening somewhere in your metrics but often are not the most important type of anomaly.
+This should be more flexibile in capturing a wider range of [anomaly types](https://andrewm4894.com/2020/10/19/different-types-of-time-series-anomalies/) and be somewhat more robust to temporary 'spikes' in the data that tend to always be happening somewhere in your metrics but often are not the most important type of anomaly (this is all covered in a lot more detail in the [deepdive tutorial](https://nbviewer.jupyter.org/github/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb)).
-- You can see how long model training is taking by looking in the logs for the collector `grep 'anomalies' /var/log/netdata/error.log` and you should see a line like `2020-10-19 12:03:34: python.d INFO: anomalies[anomalies] : training complete in 9.17 seconds (runs_counter=900, model=pca, train_n_secs=14400, models=30, n_fit_success=30, n_fit_fails=0).`.
+- You can see how long model training is taking by looking in the logs for the collector `grep 'anomalies' /var/log/netdata/error.log | grep 'training'` and you should see lines like `2020-12-01 22:02:14: python.d INFO: anomalies[local] : training complete in 2.81 seconds (runs_counter=2700, model=pca, train_n_secs=14400, models=26, n_fit_success=26, n_fit_fails=0, after=1606845731, before=1606860131).`.
   - This also gives counts of the number of models, if any, that failed to fit and so had to default back to the DefaultModel (which is currently [HBOS](https://pyod.readthedocs.io/en/latest/_modules/pyod/models/hbos.html)).
+  - `after` and `before` here refer to the start and end of the training data used to train the models.
 - On a development n1-standard-2 (2 vCPUs, 7.5 GB memory) vm running Ubuntu 18.04 LTS and not doing any work some of the typical performance characteristics we saw from running this collector (with defaults) were:
-  - A runtime (`netdata.runtime_anomalies`) of ~60-70ms when doing scoring and ~10 seconds when training or retraining the models.
-This will lead to a gap of a couple of seconds in the `anomalies` charts during a training step.
+  - A runtime (`netdata.runtime_anomalies`) of ~80ms when doing scoring and ~3 seconds when training or retraining the models.
-  - Typically ~3%-3.5% cpu usage from scoring, jumping to ~50% for a couple of seconds during model training.
+  - Typically ~3%-3.5% additional cpu usage from scoring, jumping to ~60% for a couple of seconds during model training.
-  - About ~150mb of ram (`apps.mem`) being continually used by the `python.d.plugin`, peaking around ~270mb for a few seconds during training using default settings.
+  - About ~150mb of ram (`apps.mem`) being continually used by the `python.d.plugin`.
 - If you activate this collector on a fresh node, it might take a little while to build up enough data to calculate a realistic and useful model.
-- Some models like `iforest` can be comparatively expensive (on same n1-standard-2 system above ~2s runtime during predict, ~40s training time, ~50% cpu on both train and predict) so if you would like to use it you might be advised to set a relativley high `update_every` maybe 10,15 or 30 in `anomalies.conf`.
+- Some models like `iforest` can be comparatively expensive (on same n1-standard-2 system above ~2s runtime during predict, ~40s training time, ~50% cpu on both train and predict) so if you would like to use it you might be advised to set a relativley high `update_every` maybe 10, 15 or 30 in `anomalies.conf`.
 - Setting a higher `train_every_n` and `update_every` is an easy way to devote less resources on the node to anomaly detection.
 Specifying less charts and a lower `train_n_secs` will also help reduce resources at the expense of covering less charts and maybe a more noisey model if you set `train_n_secs` to be too small for how your node tends to behave.

 ## Useful links and further reading